-In 1989, a group of friends with a vision to plant a new church moved from Lubbock to San Antonio.
+In 1989 a young pastor (Tom Dirks), along with a group of friends, had a vision to plant a new church and moved from Lubbock to San Antonio.
 It was at a Great Commission church in Lubbock that God knit together a team that consisted of families, students and working singles.
 Shortly after arriving in San Antonio, Grace Community Church was officially established and began meeting in homes.
 Soon, a conference room at a nearby La Quinta Inn became home base for two years and the Grace Community Church family grew quickly.

 It was not long before the need for a larger meeting place became evident.
 Through a series of incredible events, the building at 701 Kitty Hawk Rd., plus two acres of property, were purchased in August 1991.
 We first met in the front section of the building, with Sunday school classes upstairs and in the warehouse.
 By January 1992, we needed to move to the warehouse for our large group meetings to accommodate the growth.
 Throughout 1992 we pushed our warehouse partitions farther and farther back to make room for the special people God brought, and continues to bring, to Grace.